dynamsoft-docs/license-server-docs/about/terms.md

 When you place an order, a License File will be automatically generated which will contain all License Items in that order.
 Before the License is activated, you will see the "LicenseStatus" as "new" in the file.
 Otherwise it'll say "Activated".

-If you are using Dynamsoft-Hosting License Tracking Service, the License Files are only information about your orders for your reference.
-However, if you are hosting the License Tracking Service yourself, you will need this License File in order to add the License Items to that service for license tracking.
+If you are using Dynamsoft-Hosting License Tracking Server, the License Files are only information about your orders for your reference.
+However, if you are hosting the License Tracking Server yourself, you will need this License File in order to add the License Items to that `LTS` for license tracking.

-## License Tracking Service
+## License Tracking Server

-The License Tracking Service is a proprietary software developed by Dynamsoft to track license usages.
+The License Tracking Server is a proprietary software developed by Dynamsoft to track license usages.

-Dynamsoft hosts a copy of the Service to provide License Tracking Service for customers who don't want to track the usage themselves.
+Dynamsoft hosts a copy of the Server to provide License Tracking Server for customers who don't want to track the usage themselves.
 For customers who would rather track the license usage themselves, the software can also be self-hosted.
 For more information, please see

 * [Self-hosting License Tracking]({{site.selfhosting}}index.html)
 * [Dynamsoft-hosting License Tracking]({{site.dshosting}}index.html)